 The original business plan for the i360 was created several years before we opened, and those predictions formed the basis of our financial planning.

 Visitor numbers haven’t been as high as projected, so we are taking responsible steps to adjust the business and reschedule our payments to the council and Coast-to-Capital, in order to secure the long-term benefits to the city.

 What’s happening with the council at the moment?

 The committee agreed to defer part of the June payment until the end of the year.
-In the meantime, it has recruited two consultants to support its decision-making – one financial expert and one attractions expert, to be paid for by the i360.
-We have been working behind the scenes with these advisors and their early work was outlined to a committee meeting in October.
+It then recruited two consultants to support its decision-making – one financial expert and one attractions expert, to be paid for by the i360.
+The reports paint a positive picture of the visitor numbers the i360 can achieve in time.

 Is there a chance that the i360 could close?

-None of the scenarios being considered involves closing the attraction and all forward bookings are secure.
+There is absolutely no question of closing the attraction and all forward bookings are completely secure.

 What are you doing to attract more visitors and build the business?